-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://openoregon.pressbooks.pub/families/?p=611#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here: https://openoregon.pressbooks.pub/families/?p=611

 When the demographics are so skewed, we must ask ourselves whether those who are less represented via social identity are being treated equitably.
 Not just in the past, but right now.